-Although each individual term in both $\sigma_x$ and $\sigma$ can be computed for any density $\rho$, it is difficult (and impossible in general) to find the explicit sum of the corresponding series.
-Another complication comes from the observation that although every term in these series is a finitely supported density, the series itself may become infinitely supported due to the expansion of the support of $(h_{n+1})_\star(\delta_x * \rho^{*n})$ in case when $h_n$ grows sufficiently fast.
-This may lead to the divergence of the expectation for the real fitness in the emulsion.
-It is possible to show, however, that if $f$ is majorated by an exponential function $ae^{bx}$ (or more generally, by $a\ch bx$, which means that $f$ does not grow faster than some exponential from both sides), then not only $\langle \sigma_x,y\rangle$ and $\langle \sigma,x\rangle$ are well defined finite numbers, but the correspondences $\rho \to \sigma_x$ and $\rho \to \sigma$ are continuous on $\mathbb P$ and the update operator $A$ is continuous on the set of probability densities with the support in the some arbitrary large closed interval $\mathcal I$ (see appendix~\ref{app-f-continuity}).
+where $\sigma_x$ and $\sigma$ are given by (\ref{sigma-x}) and (\ref{sigma}) with the only difference that $h_n$ is now taken to be $h_n(x) = f(x)/n $ as in~(\ref{h-nonadditive}).
+Its analysis, however, becomes much harder.
+The main problem is the inability to compute the evolution operator $A$ in closed form.
+Even in a case when each individual term in both $\langle \sigma_x , y \rangle$ and $\langle \sigma, y \rangle$ can be explicitly computed for any density $\rho$, it is difficult (and impossible in general) to find the explicit sum of these whole series.
+Another complication comes from the observation that although every term in these series is a compactly supported density, the support of the series themselves may happen to be unbound due to the expansion of the support of $(h_{n+1})_\star(\delta_x * \rho^{*n})$ and $(h_{n+1})_\star \rho^{*n+1}$ in case when $h_n$ grows sufficiently fast.
+This may lead to the divergence of the expectation for the fitness in the compartmentalized population.
+It is possible to show, however, that if $f$ is majorated by an exponential function $ae^{bx}$ (or more generally, by $a\ch bx$, which means that $f$ does not grow faster than some exponential from both sides), then not only are $\langle \sigma_x,y\rangle$ and $\langle \sigma,x\rangle$ well defined finite numbers, but also the maps $\rho \to \sigma_x$ and $\rho \to \sigma$ are continuous on $\mathbb P$ and the update operator $A$ is continuous on the set of probability densities with the support in some arbitrary large closed interval $\mathcal I$ (see Appendix~\ref{app-f-continuity}).